ministryofjustice/cla_frontend/README.md

 ## Troubleshooting
 If the application does not run because SECRET_KEY is not defined, then add SECRET_KEY as an environment variable.

+If the application runs but you get a 400 error (Bad request) when using 127.0.0.1:8001 then you will need to update the ALLOWED_HOSTS environment variable.

 If the application runs locally but there are no images then this means that DEBUG is set to False.
 Add the following line to local.py to change it to True.

 ```